-- 4.1 The employee can take a reasonable amount of paid time off work.
-This must be requested from the line manager/headteacher and evidence of appointments and/or a certificate from a doctor confirming the pregnancy should be provided.
+- 4.1 An employee can take a reasonable amount of paid time off work.
+The time off must be requested with their line manager/headteacher.
+Evidence of appointments and/or a certificate from the doctor confirming the pregnancy should be provided.
 An individual's partner may have the right to request unpaid time off work to accompany the employee to some antenatal appointments. - 4.2 Partners (to include spouse, civil partner of the pregnant person and a person in a long term relationship with them) have the right to take unpaid time off work to accompany the pregnant person to up two antenatal appointments.
 The time off is capped at 6.5 hours for each appointment and there is no qualifying period before employees can take up this right.